 This blogging site provides professional knowledge of tungsten, molybdenum, tantalum, columbium to expand the markets for refractory metals.
 So if you want to know a bit more about the applications of refractory metals and related processed products, then please take a look through our blogs.

-The previous article, Overview of Rhenium, introduces the discovery history of rhenium (Re), physical and chemical properties, and magical rhenium effects.
+Rhenium Applications The previous article, Overview of Rhenium, introduces the discovery history of rhenium (Re), physical and chemical properties, and magical rhenium effects.
 People have tried their best and they only have about 50 tons of rhenium a year.
 What are they used for?
-Aerospace field Because rhenium and other metals can be made into a series of […]
+Aerospace field Because rhenium and other metals can be made into a […]

-As refractory metals, molybdenum and molybdenum alloys have been widely used in high temperature with its good performance and low cost.
+High Temperature Applications of Molybdenum & Molybdenum Alloys As refractory metals, molybdenum and molybdenum alloys have been widely used in high temperature with its good performance and low cost.
 The high-temperature applications of molybdenum and molybdenum alloys are as follows.
-Illuminating lamp The filament is made of tungsten with aluminum, potassium, and silicon, and is fixed in the bulb with molybdenum wire.
-In […]
+Illuminating lamp The filament is made of tungsten with aluminum, potassium, and silicon, and is […]

 We have gained a lot of benefits from the application of silicon carbide in the traditional field, but the raw materials of silicon carbide have more value for us to develop.
 In order to further improve the application rate of silicon carbide, the r&d personnel of silicon carbide technology is making continuous efforts and testing, […]